SkyEye-FAST/mc_lang/README.md

 - `full/`: Contains all downloaded language files.
 - `valid/`: Contains filtered language files with only "valid" translation keys.
 - `version.txt`: The latest Minecraft snapshot version used.
+- `summary.json`: Some information about the languaeg files in the repository.

 ## Updater